jlm222/Uruk_Hard-Public/README.md

 #### Database.php :
 This connects to the database through PDO.
 It's inherited into the Dbh model, which is instantiated in the controllers.
-It may not have been neccesary to separate the Dbh and Database files and create a further layer of abstractionm, but I just preferred to do it this way and keep it separated into it's own file.
+It may not have been neccesary to separate the Dbh and Database files and create a further layer of abstraction, but I just preferred to do it this way and keep it separated into it's own file.